TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/privacy-statement.md

         <li>The application stores athlete weight when it is configured.
 It is used for standard spin-down (calibration) protocol or for calculating expensed calories based on heart rate.</li>
         <li>The application stores athlete age, gender, VO2max when it is configured.
 It is used (and required) for calculating expensed calories based on heart rate.</li>
         <li>The application records calorie and power tunes to be able to provide the calorie and power tune feature benefiting the user.</li>
+        <li>The application may record debug data for debug purposes if the user explicitly opts-in in the Expert Preferences section.
+Debug log may contain crash call stacks, scanned device information, data packets received from other devices.
+The debug log is human readable and it can only leave the device if the user gives UI commands to export the contents.
+Even after the export it is up to the user to transfer the zipped log files to any destination.</li>
       </ul>
     </div>
   </div>